ten-protocol/go-ten/design/fast_finality.md

   `Possible designs for preventing value-extraction`, below)
 * Do the light batches need to be linked to the latest block that was fed into the enclave?
 * How do we prevent denial-of-service attacks on the sequencer?
+* How do we achieve the desired cadence of light batches without tying ourselves to the L1 block cadence, in light of the absence of time within an enclave?
+Can the host request light batches on the correct cadence, with some incentive mechanism to prevent deviations from the "correct" cadence?

 ## Appendices